OctoOsmo/FieldNamesGenerator/README.md

 * Create a new class and annotate it with @GenerateFieldNames.
 * Build your project.

-After building your project, a new file named {ClassName}FieldNames will be generated for each class annotated with @FieldName.
+After building your project, a new file named {ClassName}FieldNames will be generated for each class annotated with @GenerateFieldNames.

 This file will contain a static set named FIELD_NAMES that lists all of the field names for the annotated class.